thidoo/jekyll-now/_posts/2018-05-04-VoxxedDay-Melbourne-2018.md

 ### 5. Aggressive Web Apps - by Phil Nash @philnash from [twilio](www.twilio.com)

-In this talk, Phil was very excited about the fact that all browsers have not supported **Service Worker** as of this week (except for Internet Explorer of course).
+In this talk, Phil was very excited about the fact that all browsers have now supported **Service Worker** as of this week (except for Internet Explorer of course).
 A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.
 He went through a demo to show us how to add a push notification and notification permission to a web app.

 The remainder of the talk was more about how it's detrimental to the web that most people are boycotting web push notifications.
 He argued that notifications can be useful, when they are timely, actionable and personal.
 People don't want all kinds of notifications, but the right notifcations can be of great use to people and businesses.